fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 ## Installation

 - Download the [latest release](https://github.com/fifonik/ElegooNeptuneThumbnailPrusaMod/releases)
-- Extract the zip to location where the exe can be executed
+- Put the executable to desired location

 ## How to Setup PrusaSlicer for Post-Process Scripts